hahh710/KNN-Machine-Learning/BabakJuniors/README.md

 							number thats entered another option pane will pop up asking the value of the feature need to be entered.
 (For Users operating Windows machine, Users might need to click the list of example to display/update the feature they have added to the list of examples)

-	//tbd				7) To predict a feature, the logical requirement is that a single type of feature type should be available in both training and testing example in order to predict a value, so that KNN can compare the nearest neighbours to find out which output to be predicted.
+	//tbd				9) To predict a feature, the logical requirement is that a single type of feature type should be available in both training and testing example in order to predict a value, so that KNN can compare the nearest neighbours to find out which output to be predicted.
 To simple predict, click on the button Predict and then an option pane will pop up asking the user which feature name to predict, then another option pane will pop up asking the user to enter the nearest KNN neighbours are there, the range of KNN neighbours will be 1 <= KNN Neighbours <= TrainingExample, Once OK is clicked another option pane will pop up asking the type of feature need to be entered.
 If the type is String, type 1 and click OK,if float type needs to be entered, then type 2 and click OK, or otherwise if it is a Coordinates value then type 3 and click OK.
+	//tbd				10) To Edit a training feature.....
+						11) To Save all the Testing Example on a file , go to the TestingExample menu item and click Save TestExample to save it on a file.

 Class Descriptions: